JosephKhai/how_to_use_git/README.md

 #Clone from Existing github
-- Create a new Folder where you want to save on your local machine
+- Create a new folder where you want to save on your local machine. eg. C:\dev
-- right click in the folder and run command prompt
+- open dev folder > right click in the folder and select 'open in terminal' or run command prompt and open your folder.
-- git clone <pastse_url_of_git_repo>
+- type 'git clone <pastse_url_of_git_repo>'

 #Merge your branch to Master branch - safe way to do
 - Before you begin to merge
-- commit your work first or git stash
+  commit your work first or git stash
 - git add *
 - git commit -am "name of commit"
 - git push
 - or
-- git stash (put somewhere your work)
+- git stash (save somewhere your work)
 - after merging your branch
 - git stash pop (call it it back your work)

+What is git stash?
+- takes your uncommitted changes (both staged and unstaged), saves them away for later use

 ///Start merging
 - git fetch (from your local branch - update your local branch)
 - git rebase origin/master (from your local branch - get some update from master to your branch incase other developer push or update in the master branch)
 - If you have conflict, fix them carefully and continue until all is fix
 - git checkout master (switch to master branch)
 - git pull origin master (get update to your local master branch from remote master branch)
-- git merge/rebase <your_branch_name> (finally merge your branch to master - you can use either merge or rebase. but rebase is recommend)
+- git merge/rebase <your_branch_name> (finally merge your branch to master - you can use either 'merge' or 'rebase' keyword. 'rebase' keyword is recommended)
 - If you have conflict, fix them carefully and continue until all is fix
 - git push origin master